 Additionally, just this past week, with the passage of the Agriculture Improvement Act of 2018, Congress increased the budget of the US Department of Agriculture Distance Learning and Telemedicine (DLT) grants to $82 million.
 This new legislation also requires more than 20 percent of government assistance for telemedicine to go directly to projects designed to fight opioid abuse.

-The next step remains for the Federal government to roll back portions of the Haight Act and for CMS, alongside states and private insurers, to expand reimbursement for videoconferencing and remote patient monitoring.
+The next step remains for the Federal government to roll back portions of the Haight Act to allow for remote prescribing, and for CMS, alongside states and private insurers, to expand reimbursement for videoconferencing and remote patient monitoring.

 [i] Hedegaard H, Warner M, Miniño AM.
 Drug overdose deaths in the United States, 1999e2016.
 NCHS Data Brief, No. 294.
 Hyattsville, MD: National Center for Health Statistics; 2017.